-Current event organizers are still currently dedicating a significant portion of their budget to WiFi, or to serving attendees who are not using connected devices.
-With 5G all attendees will have full connectivity, meaning marketers will be able to focus on customizing meaningful content, rather than customizing content delivery systems.
-Because 5G networks will empower virtual reality in a way that 4G can’t, remote attendees will be able to experience conferences and events through VR content in real-time, allowing event planners to create “virtual” ticket options that maximize revenue.
+Currently event organizers are still dedicating a significant portion of their budget to WiFi.
+Because 5G networks will grow to empower virtual reality in a way that 4G can’t, remote attendees will be able to experience conferences and events through VR content in real-time, allowing event marketers to create “virtual” ticket options that maximize revenue.

 Will 5G remove the need for WiFi altogether?
 Probably not.
 But with improved connectivity, event organizers will be able to focus on customizing meaningful content, rather than connecting content delivery systems.
 “Every new technology predicts the death of the older technology, whether it’s wireless predicting the death of ever needing wires again, or 5G predicting the death of WiFi,” says Cliff Skolnick of RightRound, providers of high-density WiFi solutions for events.
 “Essentially they all end up working together: as 5G gets faster, so does WiFi.
 We expect 5G to allow more engaging event applications, video delivery, larger coverage areas, and more.
 Things you can do today only with a large budget will become more accessible to all events.”

 Getting started with 5G

 It will still be years before event organizers can fully use all that 5G has to offer.
 Gartner predicts that less than 45 percent of mobile service providers will have launched commercial 5G networks by 2025.
 As we see more and more providers launch 5G, we will better understand how to use this technology and see event organizers roll out innovative use cases for 5G and event management.